CarloLucibello/GraphNeuralNetworks.jl/docs/src/gnngraph.md

 g_gpu = g |> gpu
 ```

-## JuliaGraphs/Graphs.jl integration
+## Integraton with Graphs.jl integration

-Since `GNNGraph <: Graphs.AbstractGraph`, we can use any functionality from Graphs.jl.
+Since `GNNGraph <: Graphs.AbstractGraph`, we can use any functionality from [Graphs.jl](https://github.com/JuliaGraphs/Graphs.jl) for querying and analyzing the graph structure.
-Moreover, `GNNGraph`s can be constructed from `Graphs.Graph` and `Graphs.DiGraph`.
+Moreover, a `GNNGraph` can be easily constructed from a `Graphs.Graph` or a `Graphs.DiGraph`:

 ```julia
 julia> import Graphs